Skip to main content

 • Expanding awareness and access to VA loans can significantly boost veteran homeownership nationwide.

 Recent findings show that VA Loans Help Veterans Buy Homes sooner by eliminating years of down-payment saving.
-Yet new research shows that the VA loan’s 0% down payment benefit can shorten that wait by more than four years-helping first-time buyers step into homeownership faster and begin building equity sooner.
+Yet new research shows that the VA loan’s 0% down payment benefit can shorten that wait by more than four years-helping first-time buyers step into homeownership faster and potentially begin building equity earlier, depending on market conditions and loan terms.

 According to a national analysis of buyer data, a first-time veteran using a VA loan can purchase a home an average of 4.4 years earlier than a conventional buyer saving for a 12% down payment.
 The difference is significant: on a $430,000 home, that’s roughly $51,600 less in upfront costs.
-For many, that’s the difference between renting indefinitely and owning a first home.
+For many, for some households, that difference can meaningfully reduce the time needed to transition from renting to homeownership.
 This faster path to veteran homeownership is one of the biggest reasons VA loans continue to outperform traditional options.

 Why VA Loans Help Veterans Buy Homes Faster Than Conventional Loans